 Healthcare professionals work odd shifts and long hours and literally hold many lives in their hands.
 Therefore, empowering them with a delightful user experience is not an option but a necessity.

 A UX designer must keep that in mind, especially in healthcare, the design needs to work like a scalpel and not like a Swiss knife, i.e. the design needs to be simple and intuitive and not distracting.
-The UX designer must resist the urge to over design.
+The UX designer must resist the urge to over-design.
 When additional features were introduced at a level where the design no longer provides visual cues of what is next and what is important it may add to the cognitive load of the healthcare providers and lead them to cause grave mistakes.
 Mentioned below are some of the best practices that a designer should keep in mind before designing for healthcare.

-Ideating, validating, testing and refining design concepts
+Ideating, validating, testing, and refining design concepts

 It is best to prove your design wrong as early as possible.
-The best way to fail-proof your idea is by thorough testing, prototyping and even using simple models help in quickly developing and validating ideas.
+The best way to fail-proof your idea is by thorough testing, prototyping and even using simple models to help in quickly developing and validating ideas.
 Based on the hypothesis and actual results of testing a designer can further refine the design concepts.

-Unrequited data, extraneous tabs and flashy designs in healthcare applications can prove to be a major distraction for the doctors and healthcare providers.
+Unrequited data, extraneous tabs, and flashy designs in healthcare applications can prove to be a major distraction for the doctors and healthcare providers.
 Making just the right information available at the right time will not just help reduce the cognitive load but also ensure proper diagnosis and treatment of the patient.
 Minimalistic design is the key to building great UX for healthcare.
-Minimalistic design involves saying no to tons of features and pin-pointing on what needs to be shown, being thorough with your users, their needs and wants as well as their environments.
+Minimalistic design involves saying no to tons of features and pin-pointing what needs to be shown, being thorough with your users, their needs, and wants as well as their environments.

 Minimize the process

 A minimal process without hops and loops or multiple transitions ensures fewer steps and quicker results which is the need of the moment.
-A doctor performing surgery or treating a suffering patient would not want to cause any delay in the patient’s treatment and thus will always prefer a software with a minimal process that delivers its main functionality seamlessly.
+A doctor performing surgery or treating a suffering patient would not want to cause any delay in the patient’s treatment and thus will always prefer software with a minimal process that delivers its main functionality seamlessly.